fabiocody/Snake/README.md

 # Snake
 Classic 'snake' game

 Use 'WASD' to move the snake.
-The snake will not move if you don't press any key.
 Enter 'q' to quit the game.

 Enjoy :)